rtk0c/nginx-fancyindex-setup/README.md

 This is modified from upstream to be:
 1. Keeping the footer functionality without needing client-side Javascript to fetch a separate markdown file and rendering it.
 Instead, Fancyindex should be configured to directly load a HTML file as the footer.
     - The side effect is that if this HTML file is not created, Nginx will output a 404 page and that becomes the footer instead.
 2. If the client has Javascript enabled...
     - A search form for the current directory level.
 3. No distinct light/dark theme setup.
 Instead, everything is controlled by CSS media queries.

-The fancyindex module can be found [here](https://github.com/aperezdc/ngx-fancyindex) (by @aperezdc).

 ## Usage

 1. Make sure you have the fancyindex module installed.
 See the nginx documentation, or you respective operating system's package manage documentation if they provide such a package.
 Some notes:
   - Some Linux distros ship Nginx builds with Fancyindex compiled to it.
 In this case, probably install that directly.
   - Some ship Fancyindex as a dynamic module.
 In this case, install that _and then_ call `load_module /path/to/your/nginx_mod_fancyindex.so` in your `nginx.conf`.
-2. Modify `nginx.conf` per [[Nginx Configuration]]
+2. Modify `nginx.conf` per [Nginx Configuration](#nginx-configuration)
 3. Move the contents of the `static/` folder to the root of the site directory.
 The code below assumes that the contents resides in `/.fancyindex/`.
 4. Create `README.html` files under each directory as needed.
 These will show up on the bottom of the respective directory listing page.
 Apply the CSS class `.readme` to a wrapper element around the content to theme tags insde like `<b>`, `<code>`, `<h1>`.
 See the relevant section in [styles.css](/static/styles.css) for details.
 See `example/root/README.html` for an example usage.